What is presbyopia?

 You will likely be able to wear contact lenses part-time or full-time, depending on your prescription and your daily visual needs.
-Your doctor of optometry will tell you about your options and help you decide what is best for you.
+Your optometrist will tell you about your options and help you decide what is best for you.

 Why are frequent lens changes necessary after 40?

 The effects of presbyopia gradually change the ability of the crystalline lens to focus properly.
-From start to finish, this usually occurs over a ten year period.
-As a result, approximately every two to three years, changes in your eyewear are necessary to maintain correct vision between ages 40 to 55.
+From start to finish, this usually occurs over a 10-year period.
+As a result, approximately every two to five years, changes in your eyewear are necessary to maintain correct vision between ages 40 to 55.